-Conditions also recommended regarding contaminated land.
+Conditions also recommended regarding contaminated land and electric charging points.

 Tree Officer - I've no objection to this proposal.
 None of the trees are protected and there are no trees which meet the criteria for a new TPO to be served.